Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Shaders.md

 ```

 ### Main
-In every main section within the GLSL shader must have no paramaters within itself.
-This is becuase both parameters are only used in Shader Toy for the given images.
+In every main section within the GLSL shader must have no parameters within itself.
+This is because both parameters are only used in Shader Toy for the given images.
 In order to generate the procedural images by computing a color for each pixel.
 Both the `fragCoord` parameter contains the coordinates of the pixel for which the shader must calculate a color.
 And the `fragColor` is the resulting color is gathered as a four component vector.

 Additionally the parameter `fragColor` is already declared at the header section.
-So it will be confilicted with the parameter within the main function.
+So it will be conflicted with the parameter within the main function.
 If both of them exist at the same time.

 ```glsl
 void mainImage( out vec4 fragColor, in vec2 fragCoord ) {